swagat-das/Cognizen-Website/README.md

 1. git clone "remote address"
 2. npm install
-3. nodemon app.js (To run the server)
+3. nodemon app.js (To run the server)//node app.js
 4. Go to localhost:3000/ to view the webpage